JerryChin/jerrychin.github.io/_posts/2018-12-24-selfwiring-with-spring-boot.md

 ### [processInjectionBasedOnServletContext](https://docs.spring.io/spring/docs/5.0.9.RELEASE/javadoc-api/org/springframework/web/context/support/SpringBeanAutowiringSupport.html#processInjectionBasedOnServletContext-java.lang.Object-javax.servlet.ServletContext-)

-This one requires that we have explicitly reference to the current servlet context,
+This one requires that we have explicitly reference to the current servlet context, we can use [`ServletContextInitializer`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/web/servlet/ServletContextInitializer.html) to get the reference to the servlet context, as demonstrated in the following snippet:

 ```java
 @SpringBootApplication